Syfy Insider Exclusive

 The Twilight Zone Season 1 Episode 3: "Replay"

 The episode opens on Nina Harrison and her son Dorian.
 They're traveling together, one last road trip before Dorian goes off to college.
-Nina has an old family camcorder which she's using to document the trip, when she discovers that rewinding the tape also rewinds time.
+Nina has an old family camcorder that she's using to document the trip, when she discovers that rewinding the tape also rewinds time.
 It's an ability that comes in handy when the mother-son duo encounter a racist police officer who continues to harass them no matter how many times Nina winds back the tape.